school-brainhack/school-brainhack.github.io/content/en/project/tulpa/index.md

    <img src="img/connectome.png" width="600px;" alt=""/>
 </div>

-### Deliverable 4: Seed-to-Voxel connectivity results
+### Deliverable 6: Seed-to-Voxel connectivity results
 I have previously computed a gPPI for this dataset using CONN.
 I wanted to replicate this task dependent seed to voxel correlation using Nilearn.
 I have specified the seed based on the group peak activation in the SMA, using the results from the SPM and Randomise analysis.
 Seed coordination in MNI space are `(-4, 12, 55)`.
 I have then constructed a sphere around this voxel with a radius of 5 mm.
 Using this ROI, correlations to all voxels based by task condition were computed.
 Below is an illustrative example of the connectivity values for one subject and one condition.

 <div style="text-align: center">
    <img src="img/gPPI.png" width="600px;" alt=""/>
 </div>

-### Deliverable 4: ML-classifier results
+### Deliverable 7: ML-classifier results

 The aim was to train a classifier that can accurately distinguish between different task conditions.
 I used a majority vote ensemble classifier that combines `LogisticRegression`, `RandomForestClassifier`, and a `SVC`.
 When classifying the conditions `prep` vs. `write`, the classifier achievs an acciracy of ~80%, so well above chance.
 However, this is not surprising as the writing conditions will have muhc stronger motor cortex activation and the two conditions are quite different.
 I then classified the `self`, `tulpa`, and `friend` conditions for preparation and writing respectively.
 In both conditions, we have an accuracy of ~51% for this 3-group classification problem.
 Given the three groups, chance levels are at 33.3%, thus an accuracy of 51% is well above chance, YAY!

 <br/>

 > :information_source: all classifiers were trained and tested on the **connectome**.
-Next, the plan is to train the classifier on the beta maps of the GLM.
+Next, the plan is to train classifiers on the beta maps of the GLM.
 See my [to-do list](#My-to-do-list) for further details.

 **Prep-write condition**